emory-libraries/Pattern-Library/source/_patterns/molecules/40-tables/05-table-plain.md

 ---
 title: Table-Plain
 ---
-Table with classname 'table-plain' and caption, column and row headings, thead, tfoot, and tbody.
+Table with class 'table-plain' and caption, column and row headings, thead, tfoot, and tbody.